 The Hero Ingredient: This dish gets its powerful flavor from the homemade curry paste dressing.
 It's what gives the veggie-packed salad and slow-cooked pork something extra.

-The Pro Tip: Cassy Joy of Fed & Fit suggests whipping up some extra dressing to have on hand to add to any meal.
+The Pro Tip: Cassy Joy of Fed & Fit suggests whipping up extra dressing to have on hand.
 "I made extra so I could drizzle it over rice and chicken for days," she says.

 The Recipe: Veggie Lasagna

 The Hero Ingredient: Kale.
 Cooking it in the crockpot helps the superfood soften and become tender, making it the perfect filling for this veggie-packed lasagna.